Scuba Dive Medical Requirements

 You may never dive with a cold, flu or any respiratory congestion.

-IMPORTANT: You will be required to submit a valid Australian dive medical to your scuba Instructor if you answer ‘yes’ to any one of the questions listed below.
+IMPORTANT: You will be required to submit a valid Australian scuba dive medical to the scuba Instructor if you answer ‘YES’ to any one of the questions listed below.

-All dive medicals must meet Australian Standards – see below for details.
+If required, all scuba dive medicals must meet Australian Standards – and be competed using the Australian standard forms ‘AS4005.1’ – see below for details.

 Please read the following questions regarding your past and present medical history carefully and answer either ‘Yes’ or ‘No’ – if unsure answer ‘Yes’.

-A positive response does not necessarily disqualify you from diver training, but it does mean that your safety while diving may be affected and therefore a physical examination by a dive physician is required prior to starting your course.
+A positive response does not necessarily disqualify you from scuba diving, but it does mean that your safety while diving may be affected and therefore a physical examination by a dive physician is required prior to any scuba diving activities OR starting any scuba dive course.

 - Are you presently taking ANY prescription medications?
 (With the exception or birth control or anti-malarial)

-- Are you over 45 years of age AND can answer ‘yes’ to one or more of the following:
+- Are you 45 years of age or older AND can answer ‘yes’ to one or more of the following:

 - Currently smoke a pipe, cigars or cigarettes